dsindex/etagger/README.md

       - multi-layer BiLSTM using LSTMBlockFusedCell() is slightly faster than the Transformer with 4 layers.
       - moreover, the BiLSTM is 2 times faster on CPU environment(multi-thread) than on GPU's.
         - LSTMBlockFusedCell() is well optimized for multi-core CPU via multi-threading.
+        - i guess there might be an overhead when copying b/w GPU memory and main memory.
       - the BiLSTM is 3 ~ 4 times faster than the Transformer version on 1 CPU(single-thread)

 ## Models and Evaluation